 Pillar 1 establishes rules for the calculation of minimum capital for Credit, Market and Operational Risk (capital adequacy requirements).

 Pillar 2 is an internal discipline to evaluate the adequacy of the regulatory capital requirement under Pillar 1 and other non Pillar 1 risks.
-This pillar requires the FSA to undertake a supervisory review to assess the robustness of the regulated entity's internal assessment. (supervisory review).
+This pillar requires the competent authority to undertake a supervisory review to assess the robustness of the regulated entity's internal assessment (supervisory review).

 Pillar 3 complements the other pillars and effects market discipline through public disclosure.
 Expanded disclosure about capital and risk enables interested parties to better understand the risk profile of individual banks and companies and to make comparisons (market discipline).